mohit2708/python/Interview_question.md

  * __Dictionary__ is a collection which is unordered, changeable and indexed.
 No duplicate members.

 ### Ques.
 What is List?
+* Lists are used to store multiple items in a single variable.
+* List items are ordered, changeable, and allow duplicate values.
+ 1. The list is __changeable__, meaning that we can change, add, and remove items in a list after it has been created.
+ 2. Since lists are indexed, lists can have items with the __same value.__
+    ```python
+    thislist = ["apple", "banana", "cherry", "apple", "cherry"]
+    print(thislist)
+    output:-
+    ['apple', 'banana', 'cherry', 'apple', 'cherry']
+    ```
-A list is a collection which is ordered and changeable.
-In Python lists are written with square brackets[], separated by commas.
+* In Python lists are written with square brackets[], separated by commas.
 ```python
 my_list = ["apple", "banana", "cherry"]
 my_list = [1, "Hello", 3.4]